 - A token is assigned to a user in AuthPoint

 - You have an AuthPoint identity provider (IdP) certificate (see Certificate Management)

 To start, you must get the metadata file from the Certificate Management page in the AuthPoint management UI.
-Once you have that, you can configure NetDocuments.
+After you have that, you can configure NetDocuments.

 - Log in to WatchGuard Cloud.

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.

 - Select Resources.